AI-powered skin spectral imaging enables instant sepsis diagnosis and outcome prediction in critically ill patients: Results

 \subsection{Structured clinical data boosts the classification performance}

 Structured clinical data were collected alongside the \ac{hsi} data, including demographics, vital signs, blood gas analysis measurements, therapy details (usage of organ replacement therapies, ventilation parameters, and dose of administered vasopressors and inotropes), and laboratory results.
 A total of \varTotalFeaturesTenHrs clinical parameters were recorded, with \varTotalFeaturesOneHrs usually available within one hour of admission and the \varTotalFeaturesLab laboratory parameters usually available within ten hours of admission.
-Descriptive statistics of the clinical parameters are available in \autoref{tab:descriptive_statistics_1hour} and \autoref{tab:descriptive_statistics_10hours}.
+Descriptive statistics of the clinical parameters are available in table~\ref{tab:descriptive_statistics_1hour} and table~\ref{tab:descriptive_statistics_10hours}.

-Incorporating clinical data available within the first hour of \ac{icu} admission alongside \ac{hsi} data of the palm in the \model{HSI + clinical data} model improved sepsis diagnosis performance from an \ac{auroc} of \varSepsisPerformancePalmHSI to \varSepsisHSIPlusClinicalDataPerformanceOneHrsPlusAll (cf. \autoref{fig:adding_clinical_data}).
+Incorporating all clinical data available within the first hour of \ac{icu} admission alongside \ac{hsi} data of the palm in the \model{HSI palm + clinical data} model improved sepsis diagnosis performance from an \ac{auroc} of \varSepsisPerformancePalmHSI to \varSepsisHSIPlusClinicalDataPerformanceOneHrsPlusAll (cf. Figure~\ref{fig:adding_clinical_data}).
 The performance further increased to \varSepsisHSIPlusClinicalDataPerformanceTenHrsPlusAll when laboratory values, available within ten hours post-admission, were also included.
-Although a random forest model using comprehensive clinical data alone, referred to as \model{clinical data} model, performed slightly better on the full set of clinical data, combining \ac{hsi} with clinical data performed substantially better when only limited clinical data was available, a common scenario in emergency settings, outpatient health care and \ac{lmics}.
-Sequential incorporation of clinical data based on the feature importance of the \model{clinical data} model (cf. \autoref{fig:adding_clinical_data}) revealed that the \model{HSI + clinical data} model already achieved an \ac{auroc} of \varSepsisHSIPlusClinicalDataPerformanceOneHrsPlusOne by combining a single clinical parameter immediately available at bedside, namely the administered noradrenaline dose, with \ac{hsi} data.
+Although a random forest model using comprehensive clinical data alone, referred to as \model{clinical data} model, performed slightly better on the full set of clinical data, combining \ac{hsi} with clinical data performed substantially better when only limited clinical data were available, a common scenario in emergency settings, outpatient health care and \ac{lmics}.
+We ranked the importance of clinical data features using \ac{rfe} \autocite{guyon2002gene} with the \model{clinical data} model, beginning with the full set of clinical data available within the specified timeframe of either one hour or ten hours after \ac{icu} admission.
+An overview of feature importance is presented in figure~\ref{fig:feature_importance_1hour} for clinical data available within one hour and in figure~\ref{fig:feature_importance_10hours} for clinical data available within ten hours.
+As depicted in Figure~\ref{fig:adding_clinical_data}, sequentially adding clinical data features in the order of their importance revealed that the \model{HSI palm + clinical data} model already achieved an \ac{auroc} of \varSepsisHSIPlusClinicalDataPerformanceOneHrsPlusOne by combining a single clinical parameter immediately available at bedside, namely the administered noradrenaline dose, with \ac{hsi} data.